ONSdigital/ssdc-rm-response-operations/README.md

 }
 ```

-You can GET all surveys from `/api/surveys`

-You can GET a specific survey from `/api/surveys/<id>` which will return a body like this:
+You can GET all surveys from `/api/surveys` which will return a body like this:

 ```json
 [